From Dr. Z - Carpal tunnel syndrome specialist

 Playing the guitar requires rapid movement of all fingers for an extended period of time.
 This produces one of the most common “overuse” musculoskeletal disorders today, called carpal tunnel syndrome.

 Anybody who uses their hand for rapid and repetitive activities is at high risk for getting this painful condition.
+In fact, there are several, high-risk (i.e., harmful) hand and finger motions notoriously associated with carpal tunnel syndrome.
 So it's no wonder why getting carpal tunnel from guitar playing is so common.

-And this disorder isn't something exclusive to musicians.
-Other professionals are also at high risk for getting carpal tunnel syndrome because they perform similar, repetitive hand activities.
-These professions are as diverse as graphic artists, video gamers, hairdressers, carpenters, transcriptionists, typists, and dental hygienists, just to name a few.
+This disorder isn't something exclusive to musicians.
+Other professionals are also at high risk for getting carpal tunnel syndrome because they perform similar, harmful hand activities.
+These professions are as diverse as graphic artists, golfers, video gamers, hairdressers, carpenters, fine artists, sonographers, transcriptionists, typists, and dental hygienists, just to name a few.

-At its core, carpal tunnel syndrome is caused by overworked or stressed flexor tendons.
+At its core, carpal tunnel syndrome is a result of overworked or stressed flexor tendons.
 These tendons run from your forearm to your fingertips.
 They're responsible for curling your fingers (creating a gripping or pinching action).

 When tendons are stressed, their coverings (sheaths) inflame and swell with fluid.
 Normally, that swelling isn’t such a problem anywhere else on the forearm.
-But if swelling and fluid builds up inside the wrist joint, things gets serious.
+But if swelling and fluid builds up inside the wrist joint, things gets seriously bad.

 The median nerve is responsible for activating finger movements and also carries sensory information from the fingers all the way to the brain.
 In other words, it’s the main motor and sensory highway for the hand and fingers.

-As the inflamed flexor tendons swell and expand with fluid, they push against the median nerve.
+With stress, flexor tendons inflame and swell (expand) with fluid.
+That means they push against the adjacent median nerve.
 With no extra room, the median nerve gets squeezed and compressed.
-This results in a “compression injury” to the nerve, causing neuropathy.
+This results in a “compression injury” to the nerve, causing neuropathy or nerve damage.
+This neuropathy produces all the unpleasant symptoms of carpal tunnel syndrome.

-The reason you feel unpleasant symptoms of carpal tunnel from guitar playing is the result of the median nerve’s compression.
-The compression produces neuropathy, which is when the nerve’s signals between the fingers and brain are scrambled.
+To summarize, the reason you feel symptoms of carpal tunnel from guitar playing is the result of the median nerve’s compression.
+The compression produces neuropathy.
+This results in motor problems like weakness or limited hand movement.
+It also results in a variety of sensory problems, like pain, numbness, and tingling.

 Usually, merely twisting and bending your hand isn’t harmful.
 But if you twist it in that particular position, hold it, and then produce rapid finger movements, you’ve created the perfect recipe for carpal tunnel syndrome.

-In the picking/plucking hand , the fingers are rapidly moving (and sometimes pinching).
+In the picking/plucking hand, the fingers are rapidly moving (and sometimes pinching).
 While the wrist joint may be in a natural position, the fingers are in a constant, contracted or flexed position.
-Now combine that with rapid wrist and finger motions.
-Given the extreme picking speeds achieved by some guitarists, all of this creates huge stressful forces on these flexor tendons.

-Therefore, there's no mystery about how you acquire carpal tunnel from guitar playing.
-You can see why I tell my guitarist patients...
+Knowing the above facts, there's no mystery about how you acquire carpal tunnel from guitar playing.
+Extreme forces on the tendons produce stresses and strains that are, well, unnatural.
+You can see why I tell my guitar playing patients...

 Carpal tunnel syndrome progresses through 3 general stages: